-Nice to Meet You!
-How to Introduce Yourself in Japanese Politely and Casually
+How to Introduce Yourself in Japanese (Formally or Casually)

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Because of this, understanding katakana and figuring out how to pronounce your name the Japanese way is important before diving into introductions.
+Because of this, it’s important to understand katakana and figure out how to pronounce your name the Japanese way before diving into introductions.

-Katakana, like hiragana, is a syllabary in which one character represents a particular Japanese syllable.
+Katakana, like hiragana, is a syllabary where one character represents a particular Japanese syllable.
 The only difference is that katakana was developed for writing and pronouncing foreign words in the Japanese language.

 Using katakana, work out how you’d say your name within the limit of the Japanese syllable system.
 Here are a few examples: